a1ip/Archive-Bibles/Albanian/Readme.md

 	If the text is processed by aletheia with no errors
 	- [ ] Fill out options.yaml
 	- [ ] book cover created

-### Notes

-Interconfessional Bible Society of Albania lays claim to the publishing rights according to this Youversion link (https://www.bible.com/en-GB/versions/1822) but our source text doesn't match the text listed here; not only that, we have many more books than this link shows.
-It stands to reason that they are different translations and have been mislabeled somewhere along the way in Youversion's system.